AdobeDocs/journey-optimizer.fr-FR/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Lors de la mise à jour du contenu ou de la sélection d’un autre profil ou traitement de test, le lien de prévisualisation est automatiquement actualisé.
+   Lors de la mise à jour du contenu ou de la sélection d’un autre profil ou traitement de test, le lien de prévisualisation est automatiquement actualisé.
 Vous pouvez copier le lien dans différents onglets du navigateur et comparer les expériences.